BrendanCooney/devwear/README.md

 As a Shopper I can capability so that ** I can onfidently provide the needed information to make a purchase **

-## Ecommerce Business Model & Marketing Strategy
-This site sells goods to individual customers, and therefore follows a Business to Customer model.
-It is a simple B2C strategy, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions.

-The Target market for the business is we developers.

-Social media will be used to build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.

-A newsletter list can be used by the business to send regular messages to site users.
-For example, what items are on special offer, new items in stock, updates to business hours, notifications of events, and much more!

 ## Search Engine Optimization (SEO) & Social Media Marketing

 The Seo is foucussed on people that like apparel and that are developers.
 The appropriate key words have been added to the Meta Section of base.html